 - John D. McDonald's Travis McGee novel Nightmare in Pink.
 McGee is falsely committed to a corrupt mental hospital where the villains plan to lobotomize him to eliminate him as a threat.

-- A rather distressing-detailed scene in the first book of Mercedes Lackey's Obsidian Trilogy has a wizard preform a magically-generated version of lobotomy on a young girl, because it's against the law for a woman to use magic.
+- A rather distressingly detailed scene in the first book of Mercedes Lackey's The Obsidian Trilogy has a wizard perform a magically-generated version of lobotomy on a young girl, because it's against the law for a woman to use magic.

 - In Hannibal, it is a side effect of cutting open Krendler's head and serving him his own brain to eat.

 - At the end of The Etched City, Raule lobotomizes the head of a crime syndicate.

 - In Sylvia Plath's 1963 novel The Bell Jar, Valerie gets one of these.
 Valerie is a friend of Esther’s in the private mental hospital.
 She is friendly and relaxed.

 - From the New World: The queerats perform a botched lobotomy on the Robber Fly queen, and presumably the queens of the colonies that allied with the Robber Flies.
 Squealer claimed they did it because the queen was suffering from mental illness, as well as because they felt their rights as sentient beings weren't being respected, but mainly to organize a coup.
 This procedure changes the queerat queens from occasionally violent, tyrannical despots to mindless baby-factories which are treated as livestock.
 Regardless of rationale, Saki and Satoru are reasonably freaked-out by this revelation.